 Our aim is to make the Festival an enjoyable experience.
-Once you've decided which class(es) you want to enter, and you've got your entry form filled in and on its way to us, all you need to do then is practise!
-Once we receive all of the forms, we collate the entries, sort them into classes.
+Once you've decided which class(es) you want to enter, and you've got your entry submitted on our playandperform website and on its way to us, all you need to do then is practise!
+Once we receive all of the entries, we collate them and sort them into classes.
 In 2021 we will be running the event online, and so rather than come to one of our normal venues, you'll be recording your performance (handy tips will be available on this website soon!) and then uploading it for us to process.

 Each class will have an adjudicator, who is a specialist in the instrument / music that you have chosen to perform.
 They will provide written, and verbal, feedback on your performance with handy hints and tips on where you can improve.
-Most classes will have prizes and/or trophies available to win as well - we do have some classes, particularly for the newer performers, where there is no formal competition - we find this encourages the younger players to come back again in future years without making their first experience too daunting!
+We will do what we can to make sure that everyone feels part of the event, rest assured.

-If you click on the picture above, you can download our full, up-to-date syllabus for 2019.
+If you click on the picture above, you can download our full, up-to-date syllabus for 2021.
 In this booklet you'll find all of the rules, class lists, information about our festival & other content to make the process of entering and performing at the Festival a seamless and enjoyable one.
 And you've always got the option to contact us if you have a query that you want to explore further with us - email on firstname.lastname@example.org

 Our Festival just couldn't happen every year if it wasn't for our fantastic team of volunteers.
-We need people to help in any way they wish, from manning the doors, making tea, managing the classrooms at the venues, working on the committee - you name it we've got a role.
+We need people to help in any way they wish, especially if you have internet / web / IT skills - you name it we've got a role.
 If you'd like to get involved, contact us and we'll talk some more.
 We'd love to have you on board!
 Please email us at email@example.com